What is Active Isolated Stretching (AIS)?

 How is AIS different?

 The stretch reflex is a mechanism in your muscles that protects your body against harmful stretches.
-When a muscle is stretched too far, too quickly or for too long, the stretch reflex causes the muscle to contract to protect against being overstretched.
+For example, when a muscle is stretched too far or too quickly, the stretch reflex causes the muscle to contract to protect against being overstretched.

 Reciprocal inhibition is a neuro-physiological reaction that occurs during muscle contraction.
 This is how it works: When one muscle contracts, the opposite one receives a signal to relax.
 This is a physiological mechanism; it is automatic.
-By engaging the muscles we access our body’s own system to relax the muscle being stretched.
-By using muscle contractions and keeping the movements slow and gentle we respect the stretch reflex.
-This combination of gentle active movements allows us to lengthen the muscles safely.
+Active muscle engagement uses our body’s own inherent system to relax the muscle being stretched.
+Gentle active movements allow us to lengthen the muscles safely.

 How does AIS achieve consistently positive results?